 Furthermore, interest rate fluctuations and competitor responses to those changes may affect the rate of customer prepayments for auto and other term loans and may affect the balances customers carry on their credit cards and their balances in the deposits accounts they have with us.
 For example, increases in interest rates increase debt service requirements for some of our borrowers, which may adversely affect those borrowers' ability to pay as contractually obligated.
 This could result in additional or fluctuating delinquencies or charge-offs and negatively impact our results of operations.
-These changes can reduce the overall yield on our interest-earning asset portfolio.
-An inability to attract or maintain deposits could materially affect our ability to fund our business and our liquidity position.
-Many other financial institutions have increased their reliance on deposit funding and, as such, we expect continued competition in the deposit markets.
-We cannot predict how this competition will affect our costs.
-If we are required to offer higher interest rates to attract or maintain deposits, our funding costs will be adversely impacted.
+These changes can reduce the overall yield on our interest-tearning asset portfolio.
+An inability to fund our business and our liquidity position.
+Many other financial institutions have increased their reliance on deposit markets.
+We cannot predic how this competition will affect our costs.
+If we are required to offer higher interest rates to attract or maintain deposits, our flunding costs will be adversely impacted.
 Changes in valuations in the debt and equity markets could have a negative impact on the assets we hold in our investment portfolio.
 Such market changes could also have a negative impact on the valuation of assets for which we provide servicing.